 You’re ready to sell your home so you can embark on some new, exciting chapter of life.
-Maybe you’ve recently changed jobs, hope to be closer to your grandkids, or like many recent sellers, want a roomier abode accommodative of a home office and outdoor living space.
-The only rational choice is to sell the house, but that doesn’t make the process of selling a house any easier (not to mention, emotional).
+Maybe you’ve recently changed jobs, hope to be closer to your grandkids, or want a roomier abode complete with a home office and outdoor living space.
+The only rational choice is to sell the house, but that doesn’t make the process of selling a house any easier (not to mention emotional).

 One good place to start is by requesting a home value estimate to see what your home is worth in today’s market.
-HomeLight can assist by providing you with a preliminary estimate of value in under two minutes, using details like recent sales record, your home’s last sale price, and market trends data.
+HomeLight can assist by providing you with a preliminary estimate of value in under two minutes.
+This estimate uses details like recent sales records, your home’s last sale price, and market trends data, plus your responses to a seven-question quiz to refine the estimate’s accuracy.

 Start the Process of Selling With a Home Value Estimate